-Foreign Accounts
+Foreign accounts

-Withholding taxes may apply to certain types of payments made to "foreign financial institutions" (as defined in the Code) and certain other non-U.S. entities.
-A withholding tax of 30% generally will be imposed on dividends on, and gross proceeds from the sale or other disposition of, our common stock paid to (a) a foreign financial institution unless such foreign financial institution agrees to verify, report and disclose its U.S. accountholders and meets certain other specified requirements or (b) a non-financial foreign entity that is the beneficial owner of the payment unless such entity certifies that it does not have any substantial U.S. owners or furnishes identifying information regarding each substantial U.S. owner and such entity meets certain other specified requirements.
-Applicable Treasury regulations and IRS guidance provide that these rules generally will apply to payments of dividends on our common stock and after December 31, 2016 generally will apply to payments of gross proceeds from a sale or other disposition of our common stock.
+Under Sections 1471 through 1474 of the Code and the Treasury Regulations and administrative guidance promulgated thereunder (collectively, "FATCA"), withholding taxes may apply to certain types of payments made to "foreign financial institutions" (as defined in the Code) and certain other non-U.S. entities.
+A withholding tax of 30% generally maybe imposed on dividends on, and gross proceeds from the sale or other disposition of, our common stock paid to (a) a foreign financial institution unless such foreign financial institution agrees to verify, report and disclose its U.S. accountholders and meets certain other specified requirements or (b) a non-financial foreign entity that is the beneficial owner of the payment unless such entity certifies that it does not have any substantial U.S. owners or furnishes identifying information regarding each substantial U.S. owner and such entity meets certain other specified requirements.

+Under the applicable Treasury Regulations and administrative guidance, withholding under FATCA generally applies to dividends on our common stock.
+While withholding under FATCA would have applied also to payments of gross proceeds from the sale or other disposition our common stock on or after January 1, 2019, recently proposed Treasury Regulations eliminate FATCA withholding on payments of gross proceeds entirely.
+Taxpayers generally may rely on these proposed Treasury Regulations until final Treasury Regulations are issued.
 We will not pay any additional amounts in respect of any amounts withheld.
-Non-U.S. holders are encouraged to consult their tax advisors regarding the particular consequences to them of this legislation and guidance.
+Non-U.S. holders are encouraged to consult their tax advisors regarding the effect, if any, of the FATCA rules based on your particular circumstances.